What is JKD? Philosophy History Techniques Books Support Training

 Bruce Lee’s Passing

 Bruce Lee passes away on July 20, 1973, at age 32.
-His legacy is immeasurable.
-His notebooks — compiled posthumously into Tao of Jeet Kune Do — become one of the most important martial arts texts ever published.
+His notebooks — compiled into Tao of Jeet Kune Do (1975) — become one of the most important martial arts texts ever published.

 Richard Vigslist Begins His Journey